EmilHvitfeldt/cookiemonster/README.md

 Examples
 --------

-Due to the flexibility of `patchwork` we are able to have a quite relaxed notation.
+Due to the flexibility of `patchwork` we are able to use a quite relaxed notation.

 ``` r
 library(ggplot2)